danielwohlgemuth/free-genai-bootcamp-2025/song-vocab/README.md

 ## vLLM
 I tried to use vLLM but ran into issues trying to make it work.
-There are no pre-built solutions to run on macOS, so it needs to be compiled from scratch.
+There are no pre-built solutions to run it on macOS, so it needs to be compiled from scratch.
 I first tried to build the Docker image, but that failed due to a missing dependency.
-Then I tried build from source, which succeeded, but when I tried to invoke the model, it was only generating exclamation marks.
+Then I tried to build it from source, which succeeded, but when I tried to invoke the model, it was only generating exclamation marks.
 See a [similar issue](https://github.com/vllm-project/vllm/issues/13035).
 I tried downgrading to v0.6.6, but then I couldn't even compile the code because the dependency installation failed with `ERROR: No matching distribution found for torch==2.5.0+cpu`.
 I decided to use Ollama again as that has a Docker image and just works.